TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 ### Rendering a List of Elements in JSX

-Let us say we want to create a component that lists multiple animals.
-We can do so by doing:
+Let us say we want to create a component that lists multiple animals:

 ~~~javascript
 function App() {